etpartners-com-au/asyncapi-schema-sample/README.md

-# asyncapi-schema-sample
+# protobuff-schema
-asyncapi-schema-sample ; using protobuf as object definition schema
+sample of protobuff schema and interfaces